snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_documents.md

 * `commercial_invoice` - Customs documentation.
 Only generated for applicable international shipments.
 * `hazard_label` - Generated for shipments containing dangerous goods.
 * `collection_note` - A driver's manifest for the shipment.
 Generated for all shipments.

+> [!NOTE]
+> PRO also generates delivery labels, which have the same data structure as shipment documents and are also created after allocation.
+However, labels are managed through their own dedicated endpoints, and cannot be returned through PRO's Documents endpoints.
+For information on using delivery labels in PRO, see the [Getting Shipment Labels](/pro/api/shipments/getting_shipment_labels.html) page.

 PRO offers two endpoints to retrieve documents once they have been generated: